hujhax/austin-improv-wiki/Troupes/Consequences.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>For every action, and equal opposite reaction.
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> For every action, and equal opposite reaction.
 For every decision, a consequence.
 When decisions are made Consequences will transpire.
 A smorgasbord of group mind.
 For every trip to the moon, Consequences.
 Ask someone to prom, Consequences.
-Bid on Ebay, Consequences. </blockquote>
+Bid on Ebay, Consequences.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We ask the audience for a suggestion of a non-geographic location.
-We then do a lengthy scene that establishes the world in which our specific location exists, and then exponentially expand that world. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We ask the audience for a suggestion of a non-geographic location.
+We then do a lengthy scene that establishes the world in which our specific location exists, and then exponentially expand that world.

 ## More Information
 * [The troupe's web site.](http://www.facebook.com/consequencesimprov)